Understand The Core Surgical Training Interview

 If you do not think you will be able to provide the above documents, please contact the London and Kent, Surrey and Sussex Recruitment Office by following the link below.

-The interviews are scored out of a total of 216.
+The core surgery interviews are scored out of a total of 216.

 Every station has two interviewers, each of whom will present a stem and a series of questions designed to last five minutes.
 Seventy two marks are available for each station with a total of 216 marks available overall.
 It should be noted that there is a cut-off score of 136 marks (or 62%, subject to slight yearly variation guided by statistical analysis), whereby any candidate below this score will not be deemed suitable for core surgical training.
 Interviewers will score digitally via tablets.

 As you can see from the station scoring breakdowns below each interviewer scores a certain criteria out of six for the management and clinical stations.
 A full breakdown of the portfolio station scoring is reflected in the self-assessment scoring system.
 Scoring systems are mapped against the person specification.

 Other marking elements may be used in assessing suitability, such as the modified Angoff method or a weighting being given to the clinical station, and this means that there is no guarantee of success even if the candidate scores a total mark above the cut-off.
 An example of this might be if the interviewers deem an answer to have shown unsafe practice.